bacpop/PopPUNK/docs/overview.rst

 we would strongly recommend downloading it to use to cluster your genomes.
 This has many advantages:

-- No need to run through the potentially complex model fitting.
+* No need to run through the potentially complex model fitting.
-- Assured model performance.
+* Assured model performance.
-- Considerable faster run times.
+* Considerably faster run times.
-- Use existing cluster definitions.
+* Use existing cluster definitions.
-- Use the context of large, high quality reference populations to interpret your genomes' clusters.
+* Use the context of large, high quality reference populations to interpret your genomes' clusters.

 See :doc:`query_assignment` for instructions on how to use this mode.